helly25/vscode-iwyu/README.md

 3) Manually optimize all project files using command "`Include What You Use (all targets)`".
 This is a slow operation as it goes over all files in the `compile-commands.json` one after the other.
 It only triggers on source files whose first directory (or the file itself if directly in the project workspace root) is not a symbolic link (which for instance excludes `external` or `bazel-out`).
 The settings `iwyu.fix.ignore_re` and `iwyu.fix.only_re` are respected upfront and prevent unnecessary triggering.

+4) The extension will check headers for presence and correctness of include guards.
+Include guards will only be searched for in files matching `iwyu.diagnostics.include_guard_files`.
+In those files the guards are derived from the `iwyu.diagnostics.include_guard` setting.
+The value `${file}` will be replaced with the filename as is and `${FILENAME}` will be replaced with the filename in all upper case.
+All other chars are used as is.
+So the default value  `${FILE}_` adds a '_' to the relative filename.

 ## Requirements

 This extension assumes C++ development using clang tools and compilers and a `compile_commands.json` database that